 Recess offers important time for physical activity and social development.
 Weather permitting, students are given outside recess each day, so please be sure that your child is dressed appropriately.
-The District has established the following guidelines for recess during cold months:
+The District has established the following temperature/wind chill guidelines for recess during cold months:

-- +20° F and above may have full outside recess - $+19^{\circ}$ F to $+1^{\circ}$ F may have a shortened recess - o^o F and below must have indoor recess
+- +20° F and above may have full outside recess - +19° F to +1° F may have a shortened recess - oo F and below must have indoor recess